Why Is My Tax Refund Smaller This Year?

 Make sure you know what tax breaks are available to you and how much each is worth this tax season.

-There have also been changes to some existing tax credits this year, such as the credit for purchasing certain electric vehicles.
+There have also been changes to some existing tax credits this year, such as the early expiration of the credit for purchasing certain electric vehicles.

 If you e-file with TaxAct®, we can help you in this area — our interview questions are designed to pinpoint precisely what tax benefits you may qualify for, and we’ll help you fill out the necessary paperwork to claim them.